 At the Clayman Institute, an interdisciplinary approach is represented by researchers from different disciplines working collaboratively together: they share a common goal and resources, make decisions in a team, but approaches differ, and thus enrich each other.
 This is exactly what the Clayman Institute for Gender Research practices and values.
 During the academic year 2022-23, the Clayman Institute comprises scholars from six disciplines: feminist and gender studies, German studies, history, literature, psychology, and social sciences.

-As part of current research projects, the Clayman Institute seeks participants for two interview studies.
-Please contact us, in case you are interested in joining.
+As part of current research projects, the Clayman Institute seeks participants for one interview study.
+Please contact us, in case you are interested in joining

 Study on Non-Disclosure Agreements and Forced Arbitration

 Have you experienced and reported workplace sexual harassment and/or other forms of discrimination?
 Did your employer require you to attend arbitration or sign an NDA?
 If so, contact us!